davidecarluccio/salon-appointment-scheduler/README.md

     6. Create shell scipt files and give executable permission to the file.
     7. Copy & Run shell script salon.sh file.

-#### Documentation can be found on : [https://github.com/viktoriussuwandi/Salon-Appointment-Scheduler](https://github.com/viktoriussuwandi/Salon-Appointment-Scheduler)

-This is the result to complete the Salon Appointment Scheduler project.
-Instructions for building this project can be found at [https://www.freecodecamp.org/learn/relational-database/build-a-salon-appointment-scheduler-project/build-a-salon-appointment-scheduler](https://www.freecodecamp.org/learn/relational-database/build-a-salon-appointment-scheduler-project/build-a-salon-appointment-scheduler)

 ## Instructions
 Follow the instructions and get all the user stories below to pass to finish the project.
 Create your database by logging in to psql with `psql --username=freecodecamp --dbname=postgres`.
 You can query the database in your script with `psql --username=freecodecamp --dbname=salon -c "SQL QUERY HERE"`, add more flags if you need to.
 Be sure to get creative, and have fun!

-**Don't forget to connect to your database to add tables after you create it** 😄
+**Don't forget to connect to your database to add tables after you create it**

 Hints:
 Your script needs to finish running after doing any of the tasks described below or the tests won't pass